Lyceion/CoreCheat-CSGO-Reborn/README.md

 - Play music class by [github/Septillioner](https://github.com/septillioner "github/Septillioner").
 You can play all musics with their note.
 - Shitty Auth system (Removed all security sh.ts im sorry abut that they are personal lmao.
 You can directly bypass that with compiling this in DEBUG mode.)
 - A debugger system by me.
+- ClientCMD is implemented.
+- ConVar manager is implemented.
-- ClientCMD is implemented by never used.
+- NetVar manager is implemented ( by [github/Lufzys](https://github.com/lufzys "github/Lufzys") )
 - Overlay managers is written and implemented by [github/Lufzys](https://github.com/lufzys "github/Lufzys") but they are never used and not finished.
 - Math & Parser classes is implemented.
 - Mutliversion support is included.
 Versions can be obtained from server but you should add them manually to program (yet).